KoenZomers/OneDriveAPI/README.md

 ## Version History

+1.1.1.0 - July 18, 2015

+- Added an overload of GetAuthenticationUri where you can provide a custom security scope to request

 1.1.0.0 - July 10, 2015

 - Fixed incorrect conflictBehavior tag when using Resumable Upload.
 It is now set to always overwrite the file if it already exists on OneDrive.